Quantum-proof randomness extractors via operator space theory

 \begin{restatable}{proposition}{bipartitegraph} Let $\cond=\{f_{s}\}_{s\in D}$, $[\cond]$ as defined in~\eqref{eq:cond_map}, $G=(N,M,V,D)$ be the bipartite graph as defined in~\eqref{eq:neighbor_graph}, and $\mathrm{Dense}(G,2^{k},2^{k'})$ be the optimal value of the quadratic program

 Then, we have

 \end{restatable}

+In fact, it is well-known that the optimal value of the quadratic program will be achieved on $f_x, g_y \in \{0,1\}$.
 Hence, we try to find the subgraph of $G$ with the biggest number of edges, having $2^{k}$ vertices on the left and $2^{k'}$ vertices on the right.
 The norm condition for being a condenser (Proposition~\ref{prop:cond-to-norm}) then just says that the size of the edge set of all such subgraphs has to be bounded by $2^{k}D\eps$.
 This is exactly an instance of the bipartite densest $(2^{k},2^{k'})$-subgraph problem.
 The (bipartite) densest subgraph problem is well studied in theoretical computer science, but its hardness remains elusive.
 However, it is known that usual semidefinite program (SDP) relaxation possess a large integrality gap for random graphs~\cite{FS97,Bhaskara:2012wn}.
-Interestingly, we can show that the densest subgraph SDP relaxations are not only an upper bound on the quadratic program~\eqref{eq:conddensestsubgraph} characterizing characterizing the bounded norm of condensers, but also on the completely bounded norm of condensers.
+Interestingly, we can show that the densest subgraph SDP relaxations are not only an upper bound on the quadratic program~\eqref{eq:conddensestsubgraph} characterizing the bounded norm of condensers, but also on the completely bounded norm of condensers.

 Seeing condensers as bipartite graphs also allows us to define a Bell inequality (two-player game) such that the classical value characterizes the condenser property and the entangled value characterizes the quantum-proof condenser property (see~\cite{Brunner14} for a review article about Bell inequalities / two-player games).
 Starting from the bipartite graph $G=(N,M,V,D)$ as defined in~\eqref{eq:neighbor_graph}, we use operator space techniques by Junge~\cite{Junge:2006wt} to define a two-player game $(G;2^{k},2^{k'})$ with classical value $\omega(G;2^{k},2^{k'})$ and entangled value $\omega^{*}(G;2^{k},2^{k'})$, that has the following properties.